-Finding refugee decisions is not easy - particularly those from refugee boards and tribunals.
+Finding refugee decisions is not easy.
 No one source is comprehensive in coverage, so locating decisions from specific jurisdictions may require using multiple free and subscription sources, such as the tribunal websites, the LIIs (NZLII, SAFLII etc), and subscription sources which include lower courts and tribunals on eg: Lexis.

-As a great starting point, we recommend using multijurisdictional case finders such as Refworld's Cases database, which can be used to find a specific case, cases from a specific jurisdiction and court, and/or cases on a particular topic.
+Multijurisdictional case finders such as Refworld's Cases database is a good place to start.
 Refworld includes full text cases from more than 45 national jurisdictions, as well as international judgments and decisions from the International Court of Justice, the European Court of Human Rights and other international and regional courts.

 RefWorld can be used to find domestic legislation on nationality/citizenship/statelessness and refugees/asylum seekers.
-Select 'Law' from the top blue menu bar and select National Legislation or Nationality Law.
+Select 'Collections' from the top blue menu bar and select 'legal instruments'.
 You can then narrow the search by type, country and topic.

 To identify the courts and tribunals that deal with refugee and asylum seeker issues in a particular country, use the jurisdiction tabs in this Guide for Australia, New Zealand, Canada, the UK and the US.